How to Choose an Executive Assistant Agency: 12-Point CEO Checklist

 Frequently Asked Questions

 Yes.
 DonnaPro offers a 60-day zero-commitment trial for UK and European CEOs and founders, allowing clients to test the service before continuing long term.
+If the match isn’t right within the first 60 days, you can cancel and receive a prorated refund.

 Related Guides & Resources